The Bankrate promise

 - Account statements, including checking, CDs and retirement savings, from at least the past two months

 - Documents detailing any loans you currently have

 - Letters explaining any new loans you’ve taken out recently

-- Letters from anyone giving you a gift to use for a down payment
+- Gift letters from anyone giving you money to use for a down payment

 - Court records if you’re recently divorced or dealt with something like bankruptcy or foreclosure

 - Contact info for your landlords if the lender wants to verify payment

 - ID (such as a driver’s license or passport), so lenders can verify your identity and that you’re a U.S. citizen.
 Foreign nationals can get financing, but it’s much more complicated.

 Those who are self-employed might also need to include additional information and undergo an income audit.
 This might include asking an accountant to verify your income is stable by speaking with customers; reviewing business records, like P&L statements; or taking other steps.

 You’ll need to share this information with any lender you’re applying for a preapproval with, so it’s best to have it all organized before you start seeking offers.

 It’s important to check your credit report before your lender does, in case there are errors that could impact not only whether you get preapproved but also your ability to get the best mortgage rate.

 During the credit check, the lender will look at your credit report and history to assess your credit utilization ratio — which is basically the outstanding balances on all your credit cards, and how close they are to your total credit limits.
-The lower your credit utilization ratio is, the better your chances of getting preapproved.
+The lower your credit utilization ratio is, the better your chances of getting preapproved for a mortgage.

 Most lenders offer flexibility when it comes to filing for preapproval, allowing applicants to complete the process in person or online.